 The precise calcium needs of the growing puppy can be calculated according to the amount of meat and other forms of food used.
 Your veterinarian is best able to advise on the correct amount of supplement required and the best form to use.

-Signs and symptoms of calcium deficiency in pregnant and nursing dogs
+Calcium deficiency in pregnant dogs

 A diet relatively low in calcium often occurs in pampered dogs which refuse to drink milk during pregnancy and which will only accept whole meat meals.